 Books are identified with an ISBN (International Standard Book Number) and its corresponding ISBN barcode.
 This standardization allows publishers to interact with other retailers, wholesalers, libraries, and online marketplaces.
-Print books need barcodes, especially if you want to sell your book in bookstores or other retailers.
-This blog post will delve into the world of barcodes for books, explaining what they are, how they differ from regular barcodes, the two main types available, and their significance in the publishing industry.

 What are Barcodes for Books?

-Print books need barcodes, especially if you want to see your book in bookstores or other retailers.
 Without the barcode, it’ll be next to impossible for brick-and-mortar retailers to sell your book.

 A barcode is not an ISBN.
 It’s a graphical representation of your book’s ISBN and price.